 German 1.
 Introductory German.
 Taught at 9S by Yuliya Komska.
 Introduction to written and spoken German.
 Intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al.

 German 2.
 Introductory German.
-Taught at 9S and at 10 by Eric Miller.
-The 10 o'clock section will also use the x-hour on Thursday at 12.
+Taught at 9L and at 10 by Eric Miller.
+Both sections will also use the x-hour.
 Continued intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
-The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al. Here is the syllabus.
+The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al.

 German 7.
 First Year Seminar.
 Taught at 10A by Bruce Duncan See Special Listings.